Distinguishing moles from melanoma using Jasmine

 Evolving the segmenter

 Having generated suitable training data, you can now use Jasmine to evolve a segmenter.
-Before you do this, you may want to do some feature selection: click on Tools>Feature Selection/Extraction and press the Evaluate button on the toolbar.
+Before you do this, you may want to do some feature selection: select the menu item Tools>Feature Selection/Extraction and press the Evaluate button on the toolbar.
 This will select (by default) the 20 most useful features, according to the feature selection metric defined in a drop-down box.
 The default is linear discriminant analysis, although you can choose others.
 You can see the score associated with each feature, and whether it is enabled or disabled — see below.

 The features you have selected will be used by the GP engine to evolve programs that perform the segmentation.
 When finished, click the Save button at the bottom then close the feature selection dialogue.